hokwanhung/small-funny-tools/README.md

 ### components

+#### detectInputType

+Detect whether the `Integer` is positive, zero or negative.

+`java` `component`

+#### htmlConverter

+Ammend `html` elements tags to the target `String`.

+`java` `component`

 ### daily

 ### others

 ### school

-#### NestedLoopPattern
+#### DiamondsWith3Loops

-Prints a couple of shapes by simply manipulating different loops.
+Print out `Diamond` shapes with `no. of lines` to input, but are forced to print any in only 3 loops.

 `java` `school`

-#### findPrimeFactor
+#### FindPrime

 Extract all factors from the smallest to the largest.
 And as the square of target must be below the `detectInput`, the upper limit is set to the square of `detectInput`.
+Another version of different code forms are included as well.

 `java` `school`

+#### NestedLoopPattern

+Print a couple of shapes by simply manipulating different loops.

+`java` `school`

+#### FarmerWolfGoatCabbageProblem

+Play the classic Farmer, Wolf, Goad and Cabbage problem with AI to auto-solve the problem.

+`python` `school`

 #### gameofLife

-Displays a small game of life program by using `0` and `1`.
+Display a small game of life program by using `0` and `1`.
 The code simulates the game for one generation only, but iterations can be done through calling the`nextGeneration` function, and the `M` and `N` values, which represents the no. of rows and columns, can also be changed to represent different size of grids.

 `java` `school`

 #### printOutDiamondWithoutLimitations

-Prints out Diamond shapes according to the user's input.
+Print out Diamond shapes according to the user's input.
 Tiny little program, but brings much joy when I started.

 Note: The program is incomplete as I only capture the core part of the program.